Before you buy a Chan Chi Kee, CCK 2021 Edition

 Chan Chi Kee Choil and Slicing Performance

 Both knives have a thick choil because of the smaller bone-cutting ability at the heel area.
 The Choil on the wooden handle is slightly thinner but in terms of performance, they are identical.
-Both knives are fairly thick which can cause some splitting effect on some vegetables.
+Both knives are fairly thick which can cause some splitting effects on some vegetables.

 Food with high water content will stick to your blade because of the knife grind.
 Over time the food release will be better since you will build natural scratch patterns on the blade.
 Another option is to add scratch patterns with some sandpaper or whetstone.